Yuri908/YRCodeRefactor/README.md

 ## Refactors made:

-In order to meet accessibility standards I changed <DIV> elements to semantic elements.
+In order to meet accessibility standards I changed the division elements to semantic elements.
 Also the structure of HTML follow a logical structure independently from styling and positioning.

 Image elements now carry an alt attribute.